mgrnls/larkdown/README.md

 # larkdown
 A _very_ basic markdown-esque text-to-tex tool that allows for the easy creation of LaTeX documents.
-Mostly used by myself to quickly write up soltuions to homework.
+Mostly used by myself to quickly write up homework solutions.

 # Using larkdown
 To start, open a plain text file and save it as _filename.txt_.
 The first three lines of the file are reserved for the title, author and date declarations.
 To add a title, author or date, add the following